xcart/xc5-manual/en/look_and_feel/translating_your_stores_user_interface_to_other_languages.md

 3. Install and activate the translations you require like you do with any other modules from the Marketplace.
 See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.

-As a result, the translation modules you have installed should appear in the Installed Modules section in your store's Admin area:
+As a result, the translation modules you have installed should appear in the Installed Addons section in your store's Admin area:

 ![]({{site.baseurl}}/attachments/6389832/8719384.png)